MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 DriverFile.sys
 </pre>
 </div>
 <p>The driver store maintains the original driver package directory structure.
-In the above, the original location of DriverFile.sys is <INF location>\x64, but the CopyFiles places it in <INF location>\SubDirectory.
+In the code above, the original location of DriverFile.sys is <pre><INF location>\x64</pre>, but the CopyFiles directive places it in <pre><INF location>\SubDirectory</pre>.
 The same error would be shown if the file was renamed as part of the copy.</p>
 </td>
 </tr>